 Now that the last of the Harry Potter films has made it to the screen, there are still plenty of fans - both kids and adults - who just can't say goodbye to the young wizard and his friends.
-Not to worry - there are plenty of ways to re-immerse yourself in Harry's magical world.
+They can visit Harry Potter locations all over the UK to re-immerse themselves in Harry's magical world.

-A new attraction, opening in March 2012, features real sets from the films.
-And, of course, many of the starring locales of the films were not sets at all but the wonderful scenery and history- soaked castles and cathedrals of the UK.
+Warner Brothers London Studio Tour offers the experience of touring the actual sets used in the films.
+And, of course, many of the starring locales of the films were not sets at all but the wonderful scenery and history-soaked castles and cathedrals of the UK.

 Harry Potter regularly traveled across the dark forboding hills of the Western Highlands of Scotland on the way to Hogwards.
 The 42 mile stretch of rail, between Fort William and Mallaig, passes through much of the scenery seen in the films, including Ben Nevis-the highest mountain in Britain, Loch Shiel and Glen Nevis - backdrop for the Quidditch scenes.
 The journey takes about an hour and twenty minutes and costs (in 2011 prices - if booked well in advance) £6.50 each way.